StateLibraryVictoria/slv-sip-factory/readme.md

 # Overview

-A script that builds on National Library of New Zealand's rosetta-sip-factory to create Submission Information Packages for State Library Victoria's digital collections.
+A script that builds on National Library of New Zealand's [rosetta-sip-factory](https://github.com/NLNZDigitalPreservation/rosetta_sip_factory) to create Submission Information Packages for State Library Victoria's digital collections.
+See the diagrams section at the end of this guide for an overview of program logic.

 ## Dependencies